 To request alternative books:

-- Notify the Disability Services Coordinator to request books.
+- Notify the A&AS Program Coordinator of Alternative Text to request books.